How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Use Furniture Paddings

-One of the most common causes for scratches on laminate floors is the legs of tables and chairs dragging across the lamination.
-To prevent this, you can stick rubber pads onto the legs of all your furniture to make them less abrasive.
-These pads are widely available and are very cheap.
+One of the most common causes for scratches on laminate floors is the legs of tables and chairs dragging across the laminate surface.
+To prevent this, stick rubber pads onto the legs of all your furniture to make them less abrasive.
+These pads are widely available and cheap.

 Clean Your Floor Regularly

-Arguably, the best way to protect your floor from scratches is to clean it regularly.
+The best way to protect your floor from scratches is to clean it regularly.
 You may bring dirt and debris like sand particles and little rocks into the house.
-As they move across the floor, they will create deep scratches.
+As you walk around, they will create deep scratches.

 Clean them up regularly with a soft-bristled broom or a vacuum cleaner with a gentle nozzle for wooden floors.
-At minimum, you should sweep at least twice a week.
+Sweep at least twice weekly.

 Mopping once a week will be fine.
 Just make sure that you don't use too much water.
 Too much moisture can cause water stains on the floor.